thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - This flood alert remains in place.
 Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
 Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
 River levels are high but steady.
 Further rainfall is possible later this week and may keep river levels high and above the alert threshold.
 We are closely monitoring the situation and will update this message by 11:30AM on 12 December 2025, or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025 .
+Flooding remains possible.

 Flooding of low lying land and roads is expected to continue along the River Churn around Cerney Wick.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
 Levels are currently high but stable.
 We expect river levels to remain high over the coming days.

 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Windrush from Bourton to Newbridge
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025.

-Flooding of low lying land and roads is possible, especially in the Newbridge area.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
+Flooding of low lying land and roads is possible, especially in the Newbridge and Standlake area.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
 River levels are currently high but stable.
 We expect levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Evenlode from Moreton in Marsh to Cassington and also the River Glyme at Wootton and Woodstock
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025.

-Flooding of low lying land and roads is expected to continue, especially in the Shipton under Wychwood and Woodstock areas.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
-Levels are starting to fall slowly along the Evenlode, but will remain high over the coming days.
-River levels on the Glyme are very slowly rising but expected to stabilise through today, 11 December 2025.
+Flooding of low lying land and roads is expected to continue, especially in the Woodstock area along the River Glyme.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
+Levels are starting to fall slowly along the Evenlode and Glyme, but will remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Thames and its small tributaries from Calcutt to Lechlade
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025 .
+Flooding remains possible .

-Flooding of low lying land and roads is expected to continue today, 11 December 2025, along the River Thames, especially in the Kempsford area.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
+Flooding of low lying land and roads is expected to continue tonight, 11 December 2025, along the River Thames, especially in the Kempsford area.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
 River levels are currently high and stable.
 We expect river levels to remain high over the next few days.

 We are closely monitoring the situation.

 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Dikler from Condicote to Little Rissington
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025.

-Flooding of low lying land and roads is possible, especially in the Bourton on the Water area.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
-River levels are falling slowly and expected to continue falling through today.
+Flooding of low lying land and roads is possible, especially in the Bourton on the Water area, however is no longer expect.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
+River levels are expected to remain high over the next few days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Leach from Northleach to Mill Lane near Lechlade
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025

-Flooding of low lying land and roads iis expected to continue through the day on 11 December 2025, especially in the Lechlade area.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
+Flooding of low lying land and roads is expected to continue tonight, 11 December 2025, especially in the Lechlade area.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
 River levels are currently high but stable.
 We expect levels to remain high over the coming days.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: Tributaries on the Upper River Thames above Cricklade
 - "High river levels may lead to flooding.

-Flooding remains possible through the day on 11 December 2025

-Flooding of low lying land and roads is possible, especially in the Oaksey area.
-The forecast is for a predominantly dry day with the possibility of isolated showers.
-River levels are starting to fall slowly.
-We expect levels to continue to fall through today.
+Flooding of low lying land and roads is possible, especially in the Oaksey area however it is no longer expected.
+The forecast is for a predominantly dry night, a band of rain will pass over on Friday which may be heavy at times.
+River levels are falling slowly.
+We expect levels to continue to fall overnight.

 We are monitoring rainfall and river levels.

 Avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 19:00 11 December 2025 or as the situation changes."
+This message will be updated by 10:00 12 December 2025 or as the situation changes."

 - Flood alert: River Severn in Gloucestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 11 December 2025.